-Polymenorrhea definition refers to an abnormality in the menstrual cycle.
-It is also more accurately described as abnormal uterine bleeding (AUB).
+Polymenorrhea is where there is an abnormality in the menstrual cycle.
+The polymenorrhea definition in medical science is abnormal uterine bleeding (AUB).
 A normal menstrual cycle has a time period of 21 to 38 days which becomes shorter if you have polymenorrhea.
 You also may have this condition if you experience difficulties in conceiving.

-There are various causes that can lead to abnormal uterine bleeding.
+There are various causes that can lead to polymenorrhea.
 Some common polymenorrhea causes you should keep an eye out for are as follows:

-One of the common polymenorrhea causes is hormone abnormalities.
-These can cause abnormal bleeding.
-Thyroid, pituitary gland dysfunction or adrenal are some common hormonal abnormalities.
+One of the common polymenorrhea causes is an imbalance in your hormones.
+These can cause bleeding that is not normal.
+Thyroid, pituitary gland dysfunction, or adrenal are some common hormonal abnormalities.

-Various birth control pills and methods, including intrauterine devices can cause abnormal bleeding.
+Various birth control pills and methods, such as IUD, can also cause abnormal bleeding.
 That is why it is advisable to consult your doctor before deciding on a contraceptive.
 This can help you understand what is best for your body.

-Certain illnesses can also cause shorter menstrual cycle leading to polymenorrhea.
-These include kidney or liver diseases, obesity, anorexia or rapid weight changes.
+Certain illnesses can also cause polymenorrhea.
+These illnesses include kidney disease, liver diseases, obesity, anorexia, or rapid weight changes.

 A few sexually transmitted diseases can lead to inflammation of the uterus.
 This can further cause abnormal bleeding.
 Common STIs or STDs are gonorrhea and chlamydia.